 No, no you can’t.
 Because the money changed hands.

-When it comes to real estate, always find a good agent who trust to represent you.
-You have nothing to lose by getting a good agent to represent you.
+When it comes to real estate, always find a good agent who you trust to represent you.
+You have nothing to lose by getting a good representative.
 They only get paid once the job is finished, and you don’t have to pay a dime!